bclins/bclins.github.io/spring25/math140/notes.md

 6. What are $\ln(e^x)$ and $e^{\ln x}$?

-One of the most important applications of logarithms is that they let you solve exponential equations.
+One of the most important applications of logarithms is that they let you solve equations with variables in the exponent.

 7. Solve $e^x = 2$.